 To foster trust, transparency is a must.
 The platform must be able to provide a single source of truth that is easily accessible by all parties.
 Blockchain’s transparency and traceability allow them to track where the water comes from and where it is going.
 Blockchain can also very easily help them certify their water credits sold to companies as information is immutable and simplifies a lot of the auditing process, which leads to cost reductions.

-To do so, they decided to use a permissioned blockchain based on Hyperledger Fabric.
+To do so, they decided to use a permissioned blockchain based on Hyperledger Fabric and developed it with Fujitsu.
 According to BWT, using Hyperledger Fabric “can solve complex business problems using all the benefits of blockchain technology, so you know exactly who does what, when, and why“.

 By creating the world’s first global water trading platform, BWX not only recovers this wasted water but also tracks, traces, and certifies every transaction.
 This ensures the utmost transparency and security in the distribution of this essential resource.
 As every certificate purchased via the BWX platform is bonded to a unique unit of water that comes from certified sustainable water sources, it means that for every gallon of water consumed, companies can generate a gallon of sustainable water to balance demand and achieve true water sustainability.